Amigurumi Spring Bird- Free Pattern

-** Below you will find the step-by-step picture tutorial and free written pattern.
-If you would rather have a concise, large font, ad-free version, you can purchase the inexpensive PDF from my Etsy shop here. **
+** Below you will find the step-by-step picture tutorial and free written pattern. **

 Spring is my absolute favorite season of the year!
 I love the warmth after the dead of Winter.
 I love the smell of fresh rain, the new life popping up all around, birds chirping and bunnies and squirrels running all around.
 I was anxious to ring in the new season with a fun and colorful pattern that just makes you happy inside when you look at it.

 Last Easter, I made Audrey this super cute Spring Bunny (you can get the free pattern here) and had some of the fabric I used on the ears left over.
 After I came up with the idea of making a Spring Bird, I couldn’t wait to use some of that left over fabric for an accent on the wings.

 After making the Baby Squirrel Girl, I wanted to scale things back a bit and make an easier, more beginner friendly amigurumi pattern.
 The whole pattern is just the body and 2 wings.

 I started things out with a magic ring.
 If you are unfamiliar with how to work use this technique, I recommend this helpful video tutorial here.